 National Statistics on Child Abuse1

-More than 700,000 children are abused in the U.S annually.
-An estimated 702,000 children (unique incidents) were victims of abuse and neglect in 2014, the most recent year of national data.
+Nearly 700,000 children are abused in the U.S annually.
+An estimated 683,000 children (unique incidents) were victims of abuse and neglect in 2015, the most recent year for which there is national data.

-CPS protects nearly 3 million children.
-Forty-seven states reported approximately 2.9 million children received preventative services from child protective services agencies.
+CPS protects more than 3 million children.
+Approximately 3.4 million children received an investigation or alternative response from child protective services agencies.
+2.3 million children received prevention services.

 Neglect is the most common form of maltreatment.
-Of the children who experienced maltreatment or abuse, nearly 80% suffered neglect; 18% suffered physical abuse; and 9% suffered sexual abuse.
+Of the children who experienced maltreatment or abuse, three-quarters suffered neglect; 17.2% suffered physical abuse; and 8.4% suffered sexual abuse.
 (Some children are polyvictimized—they have suffered more than one form of maltreatment.)

 How Children's Advocacy Centers Served Children: Statistics 2